Beam Protocol: MimbleWimble Architecture

 How does Beam compare to privacy coins like Monero and Zcash in 2026?

 Beam identifies as a more scalable alternative to Monero and Zcash by utilizing MimbleWimble to reduce blockchain size and computational overhead.
-Beam’s ‘compact’ blockchain architecture stores only kernel commitments rather than full transaction history, resulting in storage requirements roughly 30-50x smaller than Monero’s metadata-heavy approach.
+Beam’s compact architecture stores kernel commitments rather than a full transaction history, which is what keeps the chain smaller than designs that must retain every past signature for verification.

 What Are Altcoins?
 A Beginner’s Guide explains Beam’s positioning within the broader alternative cryptocurrency ecosystem.